chaitanya94/data-engineering-zoomcamp-exercises/README.md

-# data-engineering-zoomcamp-exercises
+# Data Engineering Zoomcamp 2024 - Homework
-Assignment solutions for the data engineering zoomcamp 2024 cohort
+The solutions for the different weeks are in their respective folders